Key Points:

 7. Connecting Care With Smart Technology Integration

 Many modern dispensers connect with apps, sending alerts to family members or health professionals if a dose is missed.
-This integration provides an added safety net and peace of mind [8].
+This integration provides an added safety net and peace of mind.

-8. Lowering Costs by Preventing Hospitalizations
+8. Lowering Costs by Preventing Hospitalisations

 9. Simplifying Complex Medication Schedules